MaskSDM with Shapley values to improve flexibility, robustness, and explainability in species distribution modeling: Introduction

-First, SDMs should provide the \textbf{flexibility to select predictors at inference} that are deemed most relevant to a specific task and target species.
-The applications and research questions for SDMs are numerous, each requiring a different set of predictors to be fed into the model \citep{araujo2006five, williams2012environmental, mod2016we, fourcade2018paintings}.
+First, SDMs should provide the \textbf{flexibility to select predictors at inference}\footnote{That is, during the prediction stage, as opposed to the training stage.} that are deemed most relevant to a specific task and target species.
+The applications of SDMs are numerous, each requiring a different set of predictors to be fed into the model \citep{araujo2006five, williams2012environmental, mod2016we, fourcade2018paintings}.
 For example, estimating the current range of a species requires incorporating human influence data along with environmental variables, as anthropogenic pressures significantly affect habitat suitability \citep{frans2024gaps}.
-In contrast, when modeling the potential ecological niche of a species, one may choose not to include human influence.
+In contrast, when modeling the potential ecological niche of a species, one may choose not to include human influence\footnote{As it is not a niche factor, though it could be incorporated separately to mitigate sampling bias.}.
 Similarly, while satellite imagery can offer valuable insights into the current vegetation types, its use for predicting future conditions under climate change is problematic \citep{bradley2012species}.
-Generally, there is no clear consensus on which predictors should or should not be included and how these choices affect the modeled outcomes \citep{peterson2011ecological, ashcroft2011evaluation, williams2024predictor}.
-Consequently, end-users of SDMs must carefully select predictors appropriate to their specific objectives, which may differ from those used during model training, thereby limiting the usability of already trained models.
-Moreover, existing multi-species distribution models assume the same set of input variables for all species \citep{hui2013mix}, even when the species being modeled belong to vastly different branches of the Tree of Life \citep{cole2023spatial} with varying ecological requirements \citep{williams2012environmental, petitpierre2017selecting, bradie2017quantitative}.
-Including inappropriate or non-causal predictors can result in the model learning spurious correlations, which will cause the model to fail when it is projected (e.g., spatially or temporally) in conditions where the correlation structure of predictors changes \citep{synes2011choice, dormann2013collinearity}.
+Generally, while climatic variables are commonly used as predictors, there is less agreement about which specific additional variables to include and how these choices affect the modeled outcomes \citep{peterson2011ecological, ashcroft2011evaluation, fourcade2018paintings, williams2024predictor}.
+Consequently, end-users applying trained SDMs may need predictors tailored to their specific objectives, which may differ from those used during model training, thereby limiting the usability of already trained models.
+Moreover, existing multi-species distribution models assume the same set of input variables for all species \citep{hui2013mix}, even when the species being modeled belong to vastly different branches of the Tree of Life \citep{cole2023spatial} with varying ecological requirements \citep{williams2012environmental, petitpierre2017selecting}.
+Including inappropriate or non-causal predictors can result in the model learning spurious correlations, which will cause the model to fail when it is projected (e.g., spatially or temporally) in conditions where the correlation structure of predictors changes \citep{dormann2013collinearity}.
+However, no existing SDMs method offers the flexibility to freely select predictors at inference, and most require substantial modifications to support this functionality.
+An alternative is to impute excluded predictors with a \textit{baseline} value \citep{ren2021can}, such as the mean of the corresponding predictor, which is assumed to have no impact on the predictions.
+This is questionable because the mean often corresponds to a plausible, but non-neutral, value that can inadvertently alter the predictions.
+Consequently, a common solution is to retrain new models from scratch using the desired set of predictors, following the same modeling pipeline \citep{ashcroft2011evaluation, cobos2019exhaustive}.
+This approach is computationally expensive and becomes increasingly impractical as the number of potential predictors grows.